5HoSaZ/DS-Movie-Recommender/readme.md

 # Movie Recommender

-Capstone Project Submission for IT4142E - Introduction to Data Science, Hanoi University of Science and Technology.
+Capstone Project Submission for **IT4142E - Introduction to Data Science**, Hanoi University of Science and Technology.

 Project Topic: *Analyzing Movie Ratings for Recommendation*